The most popular Helix Sleep model, the Helix Midnight is a great option for side sleepers and those with pain concerns.

-The Nectar Mattress is 11-inches of gel memory foam.
+The Nectar Mattress is an 11” tall mattress made with gel memory foam.
 It is good for almost all sleep positions: back, stomach, side and combination sleepers.
 Its medium-firm feel makes it a great mattress for side sleepers who need pressure relief while still supporting the spine and hips of back sleepers.
 For an all-foam mattress, the Nectar is still supportive enough for lighter stomach sleepers and the foam adapts to changing positions for combination sleepers.
 The mattress is topped with a Tencel cover to help carry heat away from the sleeper’s body, making it a great mattress for hot sleepers who prefer a memory foam mattress.
 It is also an excellent choice for couples since it minimizes motion transfer and helps keep each partner asleep.

 The Nectar’s flagship mattress is made of high-density premium memory foam.
 But Nectar Sleep also offers advanced models: namely, the Nectar Premier and Nectar Premier Copper.
-If you are looking for an affordable mattress for you and your partner who have different sleepers positions, the Nectar is a perfect fit.
+If you are looking for an affordable mattress for you and your partner who have different sleepers positions, the Nectar is a great fit.
 The edge support, motion isolation, cooling properties and year-long trial make it one of our top picks for the best cheap cooling mattress.
 A queen size Nectar mattress retails for approximately $800.

 Read our full Nectar Mattress Review to learn more!

 Leesa is known for making high-quality mattresses at a lower price point than the competition.
 The Studio by Leesa is no exception.
 Leesa’s newest mattress features a no-frills 3-layer design measuring 10 inches.
 The support base is topped with a layer of pressure-relieving foam that takes all the tension off of your hips, shoulders and neck.